-If you will be studying the first year of the Technical Theatre Undergraduate Fast Track course, then you will be able to apply for campus accommodation.
-However, the licence length is only 37 weeks and will only be available for the first two Trimesters.
-Davidson House, a private hall of residence in Kingston that you can apply for through St Mary's and forms part of our University accommodation offering.
+If you will be studying the first year of the Technical Theatre Undergraduate Fast Track course, then you will be able to apply for University accommodation.
+However, the licence length in University accommodation is only 37 weeks and will only be available for your first two Trimesters.
+There is self-catered University accommodation in Kingston and Twickenham that you can apply for through St Mary's and forms part of our University accommodation offering.
 Self-catered accommodation has either a 45 or 51 week licence length, which might be more suitable for your course requirements.
 Please bare this in mind when selecting your preferences.

-Support and advice is available through the Accommodation Service for students looking for private accommodation, please seeour off-campus accommodation page for advice and for information about the types of accommodation that would be available or if you would like to talk to a member of the Accommodation Service please contact us at firstname.lastname@example.org or 020 8240 4034.
+If you would like to talk to a member of the Accommodation Service please contact us at email@example.com or on 020 8240 4034.

-If you have a question that is not answered, please contact a member of the Accommodation team on 020 8240 4034 (9am-5pm, Monday to Friday) who will be happy to help.
+If you have a question that is not answered, please contact a member of the Accommodation Service on 020 8240 4034 (9am-5pm, Monday to Friday) who will be happy to help.

-If you have been offered Davidson House, Fresh Student Living will contact you directly with instructions to complete an on-line tenancy agreement via their student portal.
+If you have been offered privately managed University accommodation the managing company will contact you directly with instructions to complete an on-line tenancy agreement via their student portal.

 If you wish to try again for a higher accommodation preference you need to decline your offer and ask to go on the waiting list.
 Please bear in mind that if you do this, preference will be given to students that have not yet received an offer of accommodation and we cannot guarantee that another offer of accommodation will be made.